pinax/pinax-stripe-light/README.rst

 .. image:: https://img.shields.io/badge/license-MIT-blue.svg
     :target:  https://pypi.python.org/pypi/django-stripe-payments/

+django-stripe-payments is a payments Django app for Stripe.

 This app allows you to process one off charges as well as signup users for recurring subscriptions managed by Stripe.